Cytomegalovirus Immune Globulin (Intravenous-Human)

 How is this medicine (Cytomegalovirus Immune Globulin) best taken?

-Use cytomegalovirus immune globulin as ordered by your doctor.
+Use cytomegalovirus immune globulin (intravenous-human) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as an infusion into a vein over a period of time.

 What do I do if I miss a dose?

 - Call your doctor to find out what to do.